To access your router on 192.168.1.254, please click the button below. (192.168.l.254).

-The IP address 192.168.1.254 was preconfigurated by your router admin (or your provider).
+This IP address was preconfigurated by your router admin.
 Through this IP you can customize your network settings and troubleshoot most common network problems.

 192.168.1.254 usually works as a default gateway; it means that your router handles all incoming traffic from your network-connected devices, such as cell phones, computers, printers, and every connected device via WiFi or ethernet, to sent it to internet as a request for some resource on your web browser.